na-na-hi/renget/archive/5cxcb3.md

 "I'm glad you asked!"

-The two boys fell into relaxed conversation as the Dastardly Duo walked the sun setting behind them.
+The two boys fell into relaxed conversation.
+As the Dastardly Duo walked, the sun set behind them slowly.
 Though there were still challenges ahead, bonds had been strengthened and connections reforged.
 For now, the future seemed bright for the two young hero students.